Your Expert Guide: Spring break with kids (Mexico 2026)

 ➡️ take a trip through the Copper Canyon on the Chepe Train

-➡️ Ride through the Yucatan Peninsula on the brand new for 2024, Maya train
+➡️ Ride through the Yucatan Peninsula on the Maya train

 🚗 If you’re a road tripping kind of family check out these epic Mexican options: